Prince Alfonso, Count of Caserta: Heir to the throne

 The Two Sicilies were conquered by the Expedition of the Thousand under Giuseppe Garibaldi in 1861 leading to the end of the Kingdom of Two Sicilies.
 Garibaldi served the Kingdom of Sardinia which was in the process of Italian unification.
 The deposed Royal House survived with Francis still at its head, even though he was no longer King.
 On 8 June 1886, Louis died.
-His only daughter Princess Maria Teresa was not in line for the throne because females were barred from succession which made Alfonso the heir presumptive to Francis who had survived his own daughter.
+His only daughter Princess Maria Teresa was not in line for the throne, because females were barred from succession.
+Louis' death made Alfonso the heir presumptive to Francis, who had survived his own daughter.
 On 27 December 1894, Francis II died, making Alfonso the head of the House of Bourbon-Two Sicilies.
-Alfonso later died at Cannes on May 26th, 1934.
+Alfonso later died at Cannes on May 26, 1934.

 Personal life

 Alfonso was also an artist, and received tuition from Achille Vianelli.

 Marriage and issue

 Alfonso was married to his cousin, Princess Maria Antonietta of Bourbon-Two Sicilies (16 March 1851 – 12 September 1938) on 8 June 1868.
 She was a daughter of Prince Francis, Count of Trapani and his wife Archduchess Maria Isabella of Austria, Princess of Tuscany.

 Her paternal grandparents were Francis I of the Two Sicilies and his second wife Maria Isabella of Spain.
 Her maternal grandparents were Leopold II, Grand Duke of Tuscany and his second wife Maria Antonietta of the Two Sicilies.

 Maria Isabella was a daughter of Charles IV of Spain and Maria Luisa of Parma.
 Maria Antonietta was another daughter of Francis I of the Two Sicilies and Maria Isabella of Spain.